Sigi3012/Weather-bot/README.md

 requests `pip install requests` or `py -m pip install`

-if for whatever reason you download this make sure to edit the cofig file
+if for whatever reason you download this make sure to edit the config file

 I don't know how to write good readme's